0xbythesecond/Virtual-Networking-Deploying-Virtual-Machines/README.md

 - Click "Add" to create the new inbound rule.<br />
 - Result: You have added an inbound security rule to allow RDP (TCP port 3389) traffic to the "myAsgMgmtServers" application security group.

-  >**Note**: Result: You have deployed a virtual network, network security with inbound security rules, and two application security groups.

 |Setting	| Value|
 |---------- | ----------- |